 But in actual fact, we don’t consent patients to every miniscule step of surgery – they aren’t informed about every staple, every suture and every tool used.
-They are usually provided with an overview of the planned surgery and the main risks to them.
+They are usually provided with an overview of the planned surgery and a summary of the main risks to them.
 So if this ‘signing’ is part of the surgeon’s routine practice, then he could regard it as just another minor detail of the operation that does not require specific consent.

 However, what it does represent is an underlying arrogance.
 The patient is regarded as his masterpiece; the liver owned by the surgeon; and his work so fabulous that his name should forever be preserved inside the patient.

 When we talk about the changing nature of the doctor-patient relationship, this is exactly the kind of problem that we are all trying to move away from – where doctors see themselves above accountability and on a higher level of importance than the patient.
-Whilst the new generation of doctors are changing public perception, it is clear there are plenty of old school doctors who still cling on to the old white lab coats and cigars on the golf course.

 For this surgeon, it wasn’t about how the patient would feel, or whether the patient would consent.
 It was about arrogance and self-importance.
 And now it’s also about a criminal offence which was ‘an intentional application of unlawful force to a patient whilst anaesthetised’.